Freakwill/pyrimidine/paper/paper.md

 Finally, the optimal individual can be obtained with `pop.best_individual` or `pop.solution`, as the solution of the problem.

-The equivalent expressions no longer explicitly depends on class inheritance, making the code more concise and similar to algebraic style.
+You also see that the equivalent expressions no longer explicitly depends on class inheritance, making the code more concise and similar to algebraic style.

 ## Visualization